Full Spectrum Extracts

 Sauce (or terp sauce, as it’s frequently called) is a non-uniform extract with a sticky, liquid consistency.
 It’s completely void of the plant’s lipid-rich exterior, and contains most if not all of the plant’s available compounds.
 Sauce extracts contain high levels of terpenes, which in turn makes them exceptionally flavorful.

-High Terpene Full Spectrum Extract (HTFSE) & High Cannabinoid Full Spectrum Extract (HCFSE)
+What Does High Terpene Full Spectrum Extract (HTFSE) & High Cannabinoid Full Spectrum Extract (HCFSE) Mean?

 Rick Simpson Oil